Pugh Matrix

 An evaluation criteria development session

-Scoring is applied in the form of pluses and minuses
+Scoring is done using pluses and minuses

 Constructing and Using the Pugh Matrix